Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

    * create your account with cloudinary first and follow these steps for storing your [media files](https://cloudinary.com/documentation/how_to_integrate_cloudinary).

 * [favicon.io](https://favicon.io/) was used to generate the browser icon, then the image was saved and uploaded to cloudinary.
 ___

+## Testing

+Validators

+  * My html file was checked with [W3C markup validation](https://validator.w3.org/) some errors were flagged due to using Django.

+    * Issues using '{}' brackets, this syntax is necessary to access files and urls and therefore ignored. further research will be needed.
+___

 ## Credits